 That said, this particular version has two downsides.
 First, it's quite expensive.
-Considering you can get the entire Sega Genesis original console for just about $?$, or three Street Fighter games plus a movie for $?$, the price here is a bit high.
+Considering you can get the entire Sega Genesis original console, or three Street Fighter games plus a movie, the price here is a bit high.

 Second, it's really difficult to tell exactly which platform this game is supposed to work on.
 It does say "Sega Genesis," but which version?
 The original?
 The 2017 release?